Omarkhaled711/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7-print_tebahpla.c: print alphabet (lowercase) in reverse using putchar function
 8-print_base16.c: print hexnumbers from 0 to f using putchar function
 9-print_comb.c: program that prints all possible combinations of single-digit numbers, each number is followed by ',' and space
-100-print_comb3.c: a program that prints all possible different combinations of two digits (Numbers must be different, and 01 is considered the same as 10)
+100-print_comb3.c: a program that prints all possible different combinations of two digits (Numbers must be different, and 01 is considered the same as 10)using putchar
+101-print_comb4.c: same as the previous one but this time with 3 digits.